DeepWok/pynqcaht/labs/lab2.md

 which is compiled from the C++ audio drivers using CMake.

-For convenience, I have provided a shrunk down version of the BaseOverlay as a .tcl script.
-Running the script will open up a new design
+As the BaseOverlay is incredibly large.
+For convenience, I have provided a shrunk down version of the BaseOverlay as a .tcl script under `bd/lab2/lab2-skeleton`.
+Running the script will open up a new design.

-!!!(add instructions on how to run the script in vivado)
+> If you don't know how to launch the .tcl script from terminal or Vivado gui, follow the instructions in this link: https://xilinx.github.io/Alveo-Cards/cards/ul3524/build/html/docs/Docs/loading_ref_proj.html

 Our final goal is of this hardware section is to create a block design that does the PDM-to-PCM conversion, by making changes on top of the BaseOverlay's audio infrastructure.

 This is a picture of the end goal:

 ![](/images/end-goal.jpg)

 Now let's do the hardware programming!